One of St. Petersburg’s Most Popular Attractions

 Rocking and swaying, our train tram travels non-stop along a wide walkway shared with pedestrians.
 Bright glaring reflections cover our locked windows, making photos impossible.
 Too bad since some of the park’s buildings are intriguing.
 My favorite is an elaborate Gothic-style building the imperial Romanov family used as their private church.

 One passenger complains the women’s line isn’t moving, an exaggeration since several from our group are just outside the restroom entrance.
-To the annoyance of the women who’ve already waited 30 minutes for relief, Marie calls them back immediately.
-Instead of touring, she will now lead us to a more remote restroom “just 5 minutes away.”
+To the annoyance of the women who’ve already waited 30 minutes for relief, Marie calls them back.
+Instead of touring, she will lead us to a more remote restroom “just 5 minutes away.”
 She guarantees fewer people there.
 Our Peterhof visit is disintegrating into a restroom quest.

 When Things Really Go Wrong